 A Statement From the Textile Artist

-I challenge the serviceable idea of cloth and do the unthinkable to it.
-I paint on it, I cut and tear it, and I add gel medium and markings to highlight what is unique about cloth.
-It is absorbent, flexible, malleable and has a kind of memory.
+As a mixed media textile artist, I challenge the practical ideas we have about cloth and do the improbable to it.
+I paint on it.
+I cut and tear it.
+I burn it.
+And I add gel medium and markings on it.
+I do this so I can highlight what is unique about cloth.
+It is absorbent, flexible and malleable and has a kind of memory.
 It can hold a pleat, maintain a shape and retain a shadow of what went before.
-Think of the patterns and textures created using stitch resist traditions from Japan, for example.
+Think of the patterns and textures created using Japanese stitch resist traditions, for example.
 Or the stain left from releasing a seam or a hem.
-Consider the life stories we hold when we gaze upon a vintage kimono cloth.
+Consider the life story we absorb when we gaze upon a vintage kimono cloth.

 My work is a celebration of what happens when a two-yard length of silk broadcloth or linen is transformed from a useful cloth to something new, unexpected and beautiful.
-Accomplished with dye, paint and stitch, the wall hangings are narrow panels made with the grid as the primary motif.
-The negative and positive spaces created by this grid are explored with color, embroidery and applique to create an elegant whole.
+Accomplished with dye, paint and stitch, some wall hangings are narrow panels made with the grid as the primary motif.
+Others explore ideas using the kimono as the substrate.
+The negative and positive spaces created by the imagery on the cloth are explored with color, embroidery and appliqué to create an elegant whole.
 Including vintage kimono remnants adds a sense of history and dimension to the work.